tmittal2804/Linux_Lab/Assignments/Lab_2.md

 ## 1. Script: print _numbers.sh
 ### Purpose
--This script prints numbers from 1 to 10 using a loop.
+- This script prints numbers from 1 to 10 using a loop.

 ### Code
 ![Image](./images2/S1.png)